 BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO

 Workshops | Giveaways | Podcasts | Competitions | Reports | Maps | GPS Marks | Rigging Tutorials | Sounder School | Exclusive Footage | Tackle Talks | Gear Guides | Kayak Club | Much More

 Things to do at Clifton Springs

-There are several local attractions nearby including the historic lighthouse, museum, gallery, observation deck, Bellarine railway and grand hotel.
+There are several local attractions nearby including the historic lighthouse, museum, gallery, observation deck, Bellarine railway, and grand hotel.
 The town is well known for catching the ferry between Queenscliff to the Mornington Peninsula to visit popular townships such as Sorrento and Portsea.
 The rail line is often an attraction featuring large steam trans as Thomas the tank characters.
 Closer to Geelong attractions include the Geelong adventure park which has world-class rides and waterslides.
 Including the new Tsunami waterslide.
 Also, the beautifully maintained Geelong botanic gardens.
 Which offers amazing landscaped gardens for the whole family to enjoy

 Fishing at Clifton Springs

 Clifton Springs has a tremendous reputation as a great snapper, squid, and whiting ground.
 And for good reason as the shallows are full of thick weeds and reefs and clean water which is amazing grounds for these awesome species.
 You can fish Clifton springs by land, boat, or kayak.
 For land-based anglers, the existing jetty has finished a recent renovation taking the jetty from 35 meters long to 70 meters long.
 This now is an excellent place to fish for squid, whiting, garfish, and mullet.
 At times you can get your baits out far enough to also target flathead and pinkies.